Some unpredicted series of near-future events might trigger circumstances forcing modern culture's ‘business as usual’ to morph into Archiarchy?

-While working in San Jose I found Paramahansa Yogananda's book, Autobiography of a Yogi.
+While living in San Jose, California in 1979 and working in Redwood City at the R&D lab of Chemelex division of Raychem Incorporated to save up money to purchase a boat with Alan and Barbara Friedman, I found Paramahansa Yogananda's book, Autobiography of a Yogi.
 Even though it is a fat book I did not want it to end.
-So I contacted Yogananda's organization, the Self Realization Fellowship, and paid for their weekly study course for a year.
+But it did, so I contacted Yogananda's organization, the Self Realization Fellowship, and paid for their weekly study course for an additional year.

 Pyotr Demianovich Ouspenskii

-It was September 1981.
-I was running around Honolulu in a panic, having just a few hours to pack before departing for the South Pacific as crew with my wife Brenda and two other couples on the pink-and-purple hand-crafted trimaran christened Moon Dog.
+In September 1981 I was running around Honolulu in a panic, having just a few hours to pack before departing for the South Pacific as crew with my wife Brenda and two other couples on the pink-and-purple hand-crafted 45-foot trimaran christened Moon Dog.
 The panic was that I did not have a book to read!
-I found myself at a J. J. Newberry's five-and-dime frantically digging through a pile of pulp-fiction on the discount booktable and my hands miraculously pulled out a hardback copy of In Search of the Miraculous by P. D. Ouspensky.
-I bought it and read it the entire month sailing having no idea how my life was about to change.
+I found myself at a J. J. Newberry's five-and-dime frantically digging through a pile of pulp-fiction on the discount booktable when my hands miraculously pulled out a hardback copy of In Search of the Miraculous by P. D. Ouspensky.
+What was that doing there?
+I bought the book and read it the entire month we were sailing, having no idea how my life was about to change.
 While I was cherishing the last few pages in Sydney, Australia, our roommates's boyfriend sauntered past and said, "You like that book?"
 "Yes!"
 I exclaimed fervently.
 "Then, you need to call Ron Bosanquet.
-Here is his number."
-So I called Ron Bosanquet, who quietly asked me a couple of questions and then said, "You can meet me at the café."
-So I met him at the café and after a couple of minutes he said, "You can come.
+Here is his number." ???!
+So I called Ron Bosanquet, who quietly asked me a couple of questions and then said, "You can meet me at the café." ???!!
+So I met him at the café.
+After a couple of minutes he said, "You can come.
 Thursday nights at seven.
-Here is the address."
-So I went there Thursday nights and it became my first encounter with a living school.
-My life path changed tracks.
-Ron Bosanquet eventually created Leonis School.
-Ronald Eric Giffard Bosanquet died 30 May 2017.
+Here is the address." ???!!!
+So I went there Thursday nights and that is when I first encountered a living school.
+My life path forked immediately and I changed tracks.
+Ronald Eric Giffard Bosanquet eventually created Leonis School.
+He died in Australia, 30 May 2017.

 George Ivanovich Gurdjieff

-In the late 1980s I read every Gurdjieff book I could get my hands on, but still I missed terribly the energetic food I had derived from participating in Ron Bosanquet's living Gurdjieff Foundation School in Sydney.
-I had visited many Gurdjieff groups in Northern California thinking they would be alive, but they turned out to be cerebral debate and discussion groups, not at all the same.
+By 1984 we had returned from our round-the-world journey and our first daughter was happily homebirthed.
+In my spare time I had read every Gurdjieff book I could get my hands on, but still I missed terribly the energetic food I had derived from participating in Ron Bosanquet's living Gurdjieff Foundation School in Sydney.
+I had visited many Gurdjieff groups in Northern California thinking they would also be alive, but they turned out to be cerebral debate and discussion groups, not at all the same.
 I had all but given up hope.

-In a practical sense, I gained the confidence to follow and support Brenda's impulse to home-birth our two daughters in 1984 and 1987, and to unschool them until they went to Ecole National d'Equitation in Saumur, France, from visiting the Akha and Karen Hill Tribes in Northern Thailand, and the Banaue and Sagada villages in North Philippines, during our round-the-world eduvacation-honeymoon from 1981-1983.
+During our round-the-world eduvacation-honeymoon from 1981-1983, I gained the practical confidence to follow and support Brenda's impulse to home-birth our two daughters in 1984 and 1987, and to unschool them until they went to Ecole National d'Equitation in Saumur, France.
+The confidence came from visiting the Akha and Karen Hill Tribes in Northern Thailand, and the Banaue and Sagada villages in North Philippines, and experiencing their Children's culture.
+The village children from 3 to 12 years old roved the village and surrounding hills as a learning machine.
+As soon as one of the older children figured something out they would teach it to the ones just younger than them who taught it to the next ones just younger than them.
+The learning / sharing process was absolutely natural, and so different from modern culture schools which rigidly divide up children by age... that it has led to http://quitschool.mystrikingly.com.

-But my clarity about these adventures also came in a theoretical sense from studying the following books:
+My clarity about children also came in a theoretical sense from studying the following books:

 Neil Postman and Charles Weingartner: Teaching As A Subversive Activity